 This is yet another app that’s pretty popular among iPhone and iPad users, who want to hide private photos or videos away from the public eye.
 Lock Secret Photo Album Vault, which is an unusually huge name for a photo hiding app, supports everything from the usual alphanumeric, pattern or PIN locks to Face ID as well.
 You can set up decoy password screens, folder passwords, and more to further safeguard your media files.

 This app also has a private browser baked into it, meaning you can access the personal websites you do, within a photo hiding app (weird, ain’t it?).
-You get a clean UI which is easy to access and comes with additional features like break-in reports, quick search, a photo-viewing mode where you can choose a background music and transition style.
+You get a clean UI that is easy to access and comes with additional features like break-in reports, quick search, a photo-viewing mode where you can choose background music and transition style.

 TouchyNotes is one of the most secure and feature-rich photo hiding apps on here because it uses patent-pending SPINT technology to enables users to enter passcodes.
 It utilizes a combination of spinning controls and a magic point that is used to register your input, thus, making it difficult for people to guess the numbers you entered.
 TouchyNotes keeps your photos, passwords, website bookmarks, contacts, and notes private and away from curious bodies.